CereusLinuxProject/CereusLinuxProject.github.io/content/about/about.markdown

 ---

-This blog uses [Hugo](https://gohugo.io), a static-site generator, with [Tessera](https://codeberg.org/ItsZariep/Tessera) theme, created by ItsZariep
+This Page uses [Hugo](https://gohugo.io), a static-site generator, with [Tessera](https://codeberg.org/ItsZariep/Tessera) theme, created by ItsZariep

 You can see the page source code and the custom theme changes on [Cereus pages source code](https://github.com/CereusLinuxProject/CereusLinuxProject.github.io).